-The Crusader church, now restored, remains one of the finest examples of Crusader architecture.
+The Crusader church, now restored as the Church of the Resurrection, remains one of the finest examples of Crusader architecture.
 Its tranquil setting adjoins a Benedictine monastery.
 In the crypt is a spring used by the Roman Tenth Legion when it camped here after capturing Jerusalem in AD 70.

 On the hill west of the village towers a huge statue of the Madonna and Child surmounting the Church of Our Lady of the Ark of the Covenant.
 The hill affords an impressive view of the Judean mountains to the east and the coastal plain to the west.